 Fort Lauderdale law does not precisely define spousal abuse as a criminal offense.
 Domestic violence and spousal abuse are used in a somewhat similar fashion.
-Florida and Ft Lauderdale use the terminology of domestic violence.
+Florida and Ft.
+Lauderdale use the terminology of domestic violence.
 Underneath that umbrella, there are specific instances involving spouses.

-As far as criminal cases are concerned, individuals are not charged with spousal abuse, they are charged with domestic violence or battery.
+As far as criminal cases are concerned, individuals are not charged with parter abuse, they are charged with domestic violence or battery.
 There is a degree of stigma associated with these particular cases.
 An allegation of domestic violence can have a negative impact on any other proceeding involving family law such as the dissolution of a marriage or child custody issues.

 Consequences of Being Charged With Abuse

-The consequences of an accusation of spousal abuse depend on the allegations.
+The consequences of an accusation of partner abuse depend on the allegations.
 Any individual accused of spousal abuse or domestic violence can be subject to the potential penalties of the crime alleged.
 For example, a domestic violence situation involving a simple battery is a misdemeanor.
 The person is subject to the penalties associated with that offense.

 However, there is minimum mandatory sentencing for domestic violence cases.
 For example, someone charged with domestic violence battery, at a minimum, is placed on probation and ordered to attend domestic violence counseling or battery investigation.
 In a case where an individual is accused of domestic violence battery and there is proof of a physical injury, the charge carries a minimum mandatory sentence of five days in the county jail.

 When the allegations are of a more serious nature such as a felony offense like strangulation or aggravated battery, the potential penalties are equivalent to the crime being alleged or prosecuted.
 For example, an allegation of strangulation is a third-degree felony punishable by up to five years in Florida State Prison.
 A local attorney could answer any questions about charges of parter abuse in Ft.
 Lauderdale.

 What Someone Accused of Spousal Abuse Can Expect

-When someone is accused of spousal abuse in Fort Lauderdale, they can expect law enforcement to become involved in the case and investigate the allegation.
+When someone is accused of partner abuse in Fort Lauderdale, they can expect law enforcement to become involved in the case and investigate the allegation.
 Compared to other types of crimes or investigations, it is relatively easy to face an arrest for domestic violence or for spousal abuse.

 A person should expect a high degree of scrutiny from the Ft Lauderdale Police Department for an allegation of domestic violence.
 Once law enforcement completes their investigation, the case is turned over to the State Attorney’s Office for possible prosecution.
 The person should expect a similar degree of scrutiny and vigilance for any investigation done by the State Attorney’s Office.
 A Ft.
-Lauderdale spousal abuse lawyer can be equally vigilant in defense of their client.
+Lauderdale partner abuse lawyer can be equally vigilant in defense of their client.

 Waivers of Prosecution